Pregnancy

 What a Doctor of Chiropractic Can Do for You

-Your Doctor of Chiropractic may take one or more approaches to help you and your baby through a healthier pregnancy:
+Your doctor of chiropractic may take one or more approaches to help you and your baby through a healthier pregnancy:

-• Perform physical and neurological exams to assess the affected areas.
+- Perform physical and neurological exams to assess the affected areas.

-• In the physical exam, your doctor will observe your posture, range of motion, and physical condition, noting movement that causes pain.
+- In the physical exam, your doctor will observe your posture, range of motion, and physical condition, noting movement that causes pain.
 Your doctor will feel your spine, note its curvature and alignment, and feel for muscle spasms.

-• During the neurological exam, your doctor will test your reflexes, muscle strength, other nerve changes, and pain spread.
+- During the neurological exam, your doctor will test your reflexes, muscle strength, other nerve changes, and pain spread.

-• Perform spinal manipulation or pelvic adjustments that are designed for the care of pregnant women and their baby; using techniques that avoid unneeded pressure on the abdomen.
+- Perform spinal manipulation or pelvic adjustments that are designed for the care of pregnant women and their baby; using techniques that avoid unneeded pressure on the abdomen.
 Thus, helping to reduce pain, length of labor, and prevent unnatural births such as c-sections.

-• Improve the overall nervous system by working with the spinal cord and spinal nerves, which may help with nausea.
+- Improve the overall nervous system by working with the spinal cord and spinal nerves, which may help with nausea.

-• Will develop a personalized program of care that may combine or recommend more than one type of treatment, depending on your personal needs.
+- Develop a personalized program of care that may combine or recommend more than one type of treatment, depending on your personal needs.
 In addition to spinal manipulation, the treatment plan may include mobilization, massage, exercises, stretching, or something else.

-Ask your Chiropractor to see if the following Pain Management Techniques are Beneficial for You:
+Ask Your Chiropractor to See if the Following Pain Management Techniques Are Beneficial for You:

 AVOID BACK STRAIN